Early-onset Alzheimer's disease: Genetic testing

 Genetic testing is available for symptomatic individuals and asymptomatic relatives.
 Among families with EOFAD, 40–80% will have a detectable mutation in the APP, PSEN1, or PSEN2 gene.
 Therefore, some families with EOFAD will not have an identifiable mutation by testing.

 Prognosis

-The atypical lifecourse timing of early-onset Alzheimer's means that it presents distinctive impacts upon experience.
+The atypical lifecourse timing of early-onset Alzheimer's means that it presents distinctive impacts upon quality of life.
 For example, the disease can have devastating effects on the careers, caretakers and family members of patients.

-Those who are working lose their ability to perform their jobs competently, and are forced into early retirement.
-When this can be predicted, employees must discuss their future with their employers and the loss of skills they expect to face.
-Those who are forced to retire early may not have access to the full range of benefits available to those who retire at the minimum age set by the government.
-With some jobs, a mistake may have devastating consequences on a large number of people, and cases have been reported in which a person with early-onset Alzheimer's who is unaware of their condition has caused distress.

 Younger people with Alzheimer's may also lose their ability to take care of their own needs, such as money management.
+Studies indicate that cognitive rehabilitation can be beneficial in supporting the everyday functioning of those with EOAD.